Lawsuit over posts of kids with Confederate images effectively kills SC Secessionist Party

 The S.C.
 Secessionist Party has lost its cause.

-A circuit judge on Thursday effectively ended the organization by approving a settlement involving the party and a North Charleston mother.
+A circuit judge on Thursday effectively ended the organization by approving a settlement involving the party and a North Charleston mother who is black.
 She sued the secessionists over Confederate flag images they had provided her children at The Battery in Charleston.
-The photos of her kids were posted on social media.
+The photos of her children were posted on social media.

+Should the party ever reactivate, the party would have to pay $1 million each to the mother and two children.

-Kinlaw, the first African-American circuit judge elected in Greenville, expressed frustration that "we are still dealing with that kind of stuff" in 2019.
+Kinlaw, the first African-American circuit judge elected for Greenville, expressed frustration that "we are still dealing with that kind of stuff" in 2019.
 The judge encouraged people to love each other.

 "If we just love one another, all of this stuff will go away," he said.